bateso88/CV/README.md

 - Portfolio management of a £40m book of business.
 Analysing large amounts of data to identify larger issues.
 - Analysing trends and patterns in individual, distressed binders, producing reports to illustrate these, and making recommendations to improve profitability.
-- Taking the initiative to automate reports and pricing models to vastly improve efficiency across the team.
+- Automating reports and pricing models to vastly improve efficiency across the team.
 - Attending extra-curricular courses and lectures to gain knowledge of the industry (Actuarial course at Lloyd’s, WSIA Surplus Lines course in Atlanta, Insurtech conferences).
 - Travelling abroad to meet with clients and attend conferences, often unaccompanied.
 - _I was originally an Admin Assistant in the Claims Department until August 2016.
 My roles there included data reconciliation and claims bordereaux analysis and processing._